Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 # Description

-**afp_spectest** is a comprehensive AFP specification test suite, with several hundred test cases.
+**afp_spectest** is a comprehensive AFP specification test suite, with several hundreds of test cases.
 It is organized into testsets, divided by the AFP commands tested, or by preconditions for testing.

 Available testsets can be listed with the **-l** option.